Imt.Base C++ API V4.1.1.0

 ◆ onEventPoolCapacityCritical()

-virtual bool imt::base::dff::runtime::EventPoolCapacityCallbackIfc::onEventPoolCapacityCritical ( const uint16_t protocolIdentifier,
+virtual bool imt::base::dff::runtime::EventPoolCapacityCallbackIfc::onEventPoolCapacityCritical ( uint16_t const protocolID,

-const imt::base::core::serialization::SerializableIfc *const pEventData
+::imt::base::core::serialization::SerializableIfc const *const pEventData

 )